 Make a commitment.
 We all get busy with work, family matters, and life in general, but it’s essential to make time to focus on what you really want and need when it comes to your weight loss and maintenance.
 If you’re having trouble committing to your healthy eating plan or your new exercise routine, just remind yourself about why you want to lose weight, and then find ways to keep your goals firmly in mind.
 Some successful members have reported that making an inspirational list and carrying it around with them has been helpful.
 Others have suggested putting up visual reminders (such as “before” photos) on the refrigerator or hanging up clothes they’d like to fit into by a mirror or closet door.
 And many use our online journaling tool to record their goals and progress.
 Live by your own mantra and make sure it’s powerful and compelling enough to help you break old habits.
 Some examples are “I simply want to live longer” or “I want to beat diabetes.”

 Return to the basics.
 Sometimes we get so caught up in our everyday diet challenges that we forget about the basics.
 It can be helpful to review the fundamentals of the South Beach Diet in order to get re-oriented and recharged.
 Make sure you’re eating three balanced meals a day (that means never skipping breakfast!) and at least two snacks.
 To avoid getting bored with your meals and snacks, strive for variety.
 If you know you’ll be on the run and won’t have time to prepare a healthy snack or meal, keep some South Beach Diet Snack Bars and Meals Bars on hand.
-They’re a convenient option on Phase 2 and beyond, and our new Jumpstarts Carb Control bars, in two delicious flavors, are perfect for Phase 1.
+Be sure to check out our Jumpstarts Carb Control bars, in two delicious flavors, which are perfect for any Phase.
 Additionally, make an effort to learn some new cooking techniques, change-up your usual healthy go-to foods (have you tried jícama yet?), and experiment with a range of seasonings.